ricwein/FileSystem/README.md

 The following constraints are set as default (as part of `Constraint::STRICT`), but can be overwritten with the second argument of the `File($storage, $constraints)` or `Directory($storage, $constraints)` constructor:

-- `Constraint::IN_OPENBASEDIR` => the path must be within the `open_basedir` php-ini paths, this allows throwing exceptions before running into php core errors
+- `Constraint::IN_OPEN_BASEDIR` => the path must be within the `open_basedir` php-ini paths, this allows throwing exceptions before running into php core errors
 - `Constraint::DISALLOW_LINK` => the path must not be a (symbolic-) link
 - `Constraint::IN_SAFEPATH` => if a file/directory path is build out of multiple components (parameters), the resulting file/directory destination must be inside the first path-component (called ***safepath***)